Dr Raphael Bar, BR Consulting, Israel

 will be made available to the course participants for the purpose of practicing.

-For our Live Online Training Courses and Webinars, we use Cisco WebEx, one of the leading suppliers of online meetings.
-At http://www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
-Please just enter your name and e-mail address for the test.
-If the installation is not possible because of your rights for the computer system, please contact your IT department.
+you will find all the information you need to participate in our trainings and you can check if your system meets the necessary requirements to participate.
+If the installation of browser extensions is not possible due to your rights in the IT system, please contact your IT department.
 WebEx is a standard nowadays and the necessary installation is fast and easy.

 Regulatory and Compendial Requirements around Sampling